This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Cook Time: 10 minutes

-Servings: 6
+Servings: 6 servings

 Ingredients

-• 1 pound shrimp peeled deveined
+• 1 pound peeled and deveined large shrimp

-• 12 ounces Thai Rice Noodles
+• 12 ounces Thai rice noodles

-• 1 1/2 tablespoons oil
+• 1 ยฝ tablespoons oil

-• 3 eggs
+• 3 large eggs

-• 1 1/2 cups bean sprouts
+• 1 ยฝ cups bean sprouts

 • 1 cup matchstick carrots

-• 1 red bell pepper sliced thin
+• 1 medium sliced red bell pepper

-• 2 green onions sliced thin
+• 2 sliced green onions

-• 3 tablespoons cilantro chopped
+• 3 tablespoons chopped cilantro

-• 1/4 cup dry roasted peanuts chopped
+• ยผ cup chopped dry roasted peanuts

 Instructions

-• Heat 1 tablespoon oil a large wok or non-stick skillet over medium-high heat.
-Cook shrimp 2 minutes per side or until pink.
-Remove from pan and then scramble the eggs and remove.
+• Heat 1 ยฝ tablespoons oil a large wok or non-stick skillet over medium-high heat.
+Cook 1 pound peeled and deveined large shrimp for 2 minutes per side or until pink.
+Remove the shrimp from the pan.
+Scramble 3 large eggs and remove from the pan.

 Nutrition